uclaopt/TMAC/doc/source/contribute.rst

 Language independent features
 =============================
-If you want to implement ARock in a different programming language or add interfaces for other programming languages, the following features should be taken into consideration:
+If you want to implement MOTAC in a different programming language or add interfaces for other programming languages, the following features should be taken into consideration:

     1. Fast-indexing.
-The major data structures for ARock are dense vector, dense matrix, and sparse matrix.
+The major data structures for MOTAC are dense vector, dense matrix, and sparse matrix.
 Fast-indexing means that either the rows or the cols in a matrix should be accessed quickly.
     2. Fast level 1 BLAS.
 Level 1 BLAS operations are the main computations in each iteration.
 Fast implementation should be used.
     3. Multi-threading.
 The programming language should provide a threading library that has the following features:
         * spawn a given number of threads;